eightants/mee6-leaderboard-graphs/readme.md

 3. Level cutoffs for pie chart: You decide the level ranges for the pie chart slices, separate with commas.
 Default is `10,20,30,40,50`
 4. Names for each level range: For the pie chart legend.
 Useful if your server has roles when members reach certain levels and you want to show them (eg "Bronze, Silver, Gold").
 Write `na` to auto generate descriptions for the legend
 5. Dependent var for leaderboard: Plot the leaderboard bar graph with level or xp on the y-axis. `lvl` for levels, `exp` for xp.
 Default is `lvl`
+6. Specify whether to output a csv file with data for the number of members graphed. `y` for yes.
+Default is `n`

 Example of a valid config.ini file:
 ```